MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 ---
 # span Class (C++ Standard Library)

 Provides a lightweight view over a contiguous sequence of objects.
-A span provides a safe way to iterate over, and index into, objects that are arranged back-to-back in memory (for example, objects stored in a built-in array, `std::array`, or `std::vector`).
+A span provides a safe way to iterate over, and index into, objects that are arranged back-to-back in memory such as objects stored in a built-in array, `std::array`, or `std::vector`.

-If you typically access a sequence of back-to-back objects using a pointer and an index, span is a safer, lightweight alternative.
+If you typically access a sequence of back-to-back objects using a pointer and an index, a `span` is a safer, lightweight alternative.

-A span's size is determined at compile time by specifying it as a template argument, or at runtime by specifying `dynamic_extent`.
+The size of a `span` can be set at compile time by specifying it as a template argument, or at runtime by specifying `dynamic_extent`.

 ## Syntax